mytalbot/endpointR/README.md

 Example
 -------

-This is a basic example uses the internal Glioma data from Helgers & Talbot et al 2019 (under review) to indicate potential endpoints for individual animals.
+This is a basic example using the internal Glioma data from Helgers & Talbot et al 2019 (under review) to indicate potential endpoints for individual animals.
 The input variables are raw body weight data.

 ``` r
 library(endpointR)